7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **Is it possible to restart the simulation from the same configuration at which it stopped?**
 </summary>
-Yes, you will need to extract the frame you want to restart from, with the program ‘frametool’, which you first need to compile, in cytosim source directory:
+Yes, you will need to extract the frame you want to restart from, with the program `frametool`, which you first need to compile, in cytosim source directory:

 	make frametool